If you require prescriptions for regular and continuing treatment, it is not always necessary to see the doctor each time.

 Prescriptions - medication reviews

-Our team will remind you well in advance of your review date and at this review we will consider a number of points with regards to your medication regime and ensure that it is the most appropriate to suit your needs.
+At the review we will consider a number of points with regards to your medication regime and ensure that it is the most appropriate to suit your needs.
 In addition, you will have the opportunity to seek any advice and raise any concerns or questions you may have.

 In addition to your annual review, we are always pleased to offer any support you may need with regards to your medication – just let us know!